jenbeltran/fidelity-hackathon-2019/readme.md

 https://www.figma.com/file/nPRrI6oNqoe1Hrs1XoV8Rf/Fidelity-Hackathon?node-id=0%3A1

 WEB APPLICATION:
 HTML, CSS, React - We initially decided to use Ejs but felt React better suited our needs.
-Please see the UPDATED GTIHUB link for the new repo.
+Please see the UPDATED GITHUB link for the new repo.

 Role in hackathon: Product manager and pitch leader